trentapple/llama.vscode/resources/help.md

 This is a conversation with the local AI.
 Mainly for asking questions for reference instead of searching with google.
 It doesn't use the project information and therefore is fast.
 - Press Ctrl+; inside an editor (or select from llama.vscode menu Chat with AI) - A chat window will open inside VS Code
 - Enter your message and start the chat
-- Press Esc if you want to return from the chat to the editor

 ![Chat with AI](https://github.com/user-attachments/assets/e068f5cc-fce3-4366-9b8f-1c89e952b411)